Google Ads AI agent that catches wasted spend the same day

 Where teams lose money first

-- Budget pacing drift that is discovered after overspend already happened.
+- Budget pacing drift discovered after overspend already happened.

 - Search term waste from delayed negative keyword review.